-Surgery is rarely performed unless a person has severe urinary retention or significant blood in the urine.
+- Surgery is rarely done.
+It may be performed if a person has symptoms that do not go away with other treatments, trouble passing urine, or blood in the urine.

 When to Contact a Medical Professional

-Call yourdoctor or nurseif you have symptoms of cystitis, or if you have been diagnosed with cystitis and symptoms worsen or new symptoms develop, especially fever, blood in the urine, back or flank pain, and vomiting.
+- If you have been diagnosed with cystitis and your symptoms get worse, or you have new symptoms, especially fever, blood in the urine, back or flank pain, and vomiting.